 One schematic of a rubble trench (there are many variations).

-This rendering is an architectural rendering of how the rubble trench, foundation, cordwood and roof all tie in together.
+Below is an architectural rendering of how the rubble trench, foundation, cordwood and roof all tie-in together.

 Readers have requested a brief bio, so here goes: